nagytimi85/zettelkasten/content/hubs/hub-zettelkasten.md

 - A digital garden: [[1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it]]
 - An ideaverse: [[1c1-nick-milo-calls-his-interlinked-notes-collection-his-ideaverse]]
 - A Zettelkasten is a rhizome (just like a relationship graph). [[1c2-a-relationship-graph-is-a-rhizome]]
+- My thinking about what distinguishes a Zettelkasten: [[moc-what-are-the-distinctive-features-of-a-zettelkasten-compared-to-a-notecard-collection]]

 ## How to start a Zettelkasten: